 South Carolina Gamecocks Offensive Lineman Plans to Enter the Transfer Portal

 The college football transfer portal window will officially open at the beginning of January, however several players across the nation are already making their plans to enter the portal known.
-South Carolina's roster is no stranger to this as offensive lineman Mac Walters announces his decision to enter the portal.
+South Carolina's roster is no stranger to this as offensive lineman Trovon Baugh announces his decision to enter the portal.
+This is the third offensive linemen to enter the portal for the Gamecocks.

-Walters was a preferred walk-on offensive lineman from Myrtle Beach High School in the 2022 class.
-Mostly serving in a reserve role and on special teams during his time in Columbia, Walters started out as a scout team lineman his freshman season.
-In 2023, he saw action in the final four games of the season on special teams.
-And in 2024, he saw offensive action against Wofford and Akron.
-This is the second offensive lineman from the Gamecocks to enter the portal.
+Baugh appeared in 35 games for the Gamecocks in his three seasons.
+Most recently he appeared in all 12 games as a junior in 2025, making 11 starts.
+He will now look to finish his college career elsewhere.

+Like many teams around the country in today's college football world, South Carolina is having their roster tested with players entering the transfer portal.
+This will continue as the portal window has yet to open and won't for two more weeks.
+The Gamecocks must also attack the portal this offseason to rebuild a roster that went 4-8 this season.

-This is the sixth player to enter the portal since South Carolina 's football season ended on Nov 29.
-Walters joins offensive lineman Nick Sharpe, tight end Michael Smith, defensive lineman Zavion Hardy, kicker Peyton Argent, and linebacker Jaron Willis as those who have entered the portal so far.
+This is the seventh player to enter the portal since South Carolina 's football season ended on Nov 29.
+Baugh joins offensive lineman Nick Sharpe, tight end Michael Smith, defensive lineman Zavion Hardy, kicker Peyton Argent, offensive lineman Mac Walters, and linebacker Jaron Willis as those who have entered the portal so far.

 Shane Beamer and the Gamecocks desperately need help on the offensive side of the ball in this transfer portal class.
 The staff will need to find impact players at running back, wide receiver, tight end, and most importantly offensive line.
 The offensive line play was a major let down this season and fixing that has to be a priority next month.